-1. Perform the pre-installation actions.

-2. Satisfy DKMS dependency
+- 1. Perform the pre-installation actions. - 2.
+Satisfy DKMS dependency such as EPEL.

-The NVIDIA driver RPM packages depend on other external packages, such as DKMS and libvdpau.
-Those packages are only available on third-party repositories, such as EPEL.
 Any such third-party repositories must be added to the package manager repository database before installing the NVIDIA driver RPM packages, or missing dependencies will prevent the installation from proceeding.